-In La Rioja, the rainfall simulation experiments were carried out for humid conditions (2020) for both Clavijo and Tudelilla, and for dry conditions (2022) in Tudelilla.
-Although 3 experiments were performed per agricultural practice type (3 replies), some results had to be removed because they seemed incorrect (e.g., RC>1).
-This can be due to problems in either the rainfall simulation experiment (e.g., the circular ring is not correctly fixed in the ground) or the post processing of the water samples.
+In La Rioja, the rainfall simulation experiments were carried out for humid and dry conditions in both Tudelilla (18 and 13 experiments, respectively) and Clavijo (14 and 12 experiments, respectively).
+In general, 3 replicates were performed per agricultural practice and site and condition.
+However, some results had to be removed because they were incorrect (e.g., RC>1 mm mm-1).
+In some cases, more replicas were added to get more robust results.